 Note: This is not a comprehensive list of all Honors courses offered, but examples of courses that have been offered in the past.
 For a full list of Honors course offerings, please check the iROAR registration system.
 Students are advised to contact an Honors advisor if they are unclear with which group a course will satisfy.

 Departmental Honors.
 Courses taken for Departmental Honors may not also count for General Honor's requirements.
 The Department of Biological Sciences offers a Senior Departmental Honors program in Biological Sciences and Microbiology for qualified majors (grade point ratio of 3.4 or better as designated by Honors College) who have demonstrated outstanding ability in the biological sciences.

-To graduate with Senior Departmental Honors in Biological Sciences or Departmental Honors in Microbiology (Link), the student must complete at least 12 hours of designated honors courses with a minimum grade of B in each course.
-Included in the required 12 semester hours will be at least 6 hours of independent research, BIOL or MICR 4910 (HON) or BIOL or MICR 3940 or 4940 (HON), taken under a single research advisor for six consequent semester hours.
-Research results will be written in a style appropriate for publication and presented in an open seminar to the Biological Sciences faculty.
+To graduate with Senior Departmental Honors in Biological Sciences or Departmental Honors in Microbiology the student must complete at least 12 hours of designated honors courses with a minimum grade of B in each course.
+Included in the required 12 semester hours are BIOL or MICR 4980 (HON) Thesis in Biological Sciences 1(1,0), six research credits of independent research, BIOL or MICR 4910 (HON) taken in successive semesters under a single research advisor, and five credit hours of BIOL or MICR Honors courses at the 3000- or 4000-level.

+Research results will be written in a style appropriate for publication and presented in a departmental research symposium to the Biological Sciences faculty.